Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Finding Your Skill Level

 Not sure if you're ready for Georgia's waters?
-Consider your experience:
+Match your experience to the classifications:

 Beginner (Class I)